 In addition, the SYDA Foundation guides the work of The PRASAD Project, which provides health, education and sustainable development programs to children, families, and communities in need; the Muktabodha Indological Research Institute, which helps preserve and make available the Indian scriptures as well as the ancient Vedic traditions; and the Prison Project, which teaches the practice of Siddha Yoga meditation in prisons located in several countries.

 Note: The core purpose of the SYDA Foundation is to protect, preserve, and facilitate the dissemination of the Siddha Yoga teachings worldwide.
 The SYDA Foundation only participates in activities that are related to this core purpose.
-It does not endorse or seek publicity in regard to any business or commercial enterprise or any endeavor not related to the SYDA Foundation.
+It does not endorse any business or commercial enterprise or any endeavor not related to the SYDA Foundation.
 See Intellectual Property Guidelines.